-Following her injury, Chelsie wanted to meet other women her age and build community through dance in her hometown of Monterey, CA. With the launch of the Rollettes wheelchair dance team, Chelsie brought together a group of differently abled women like herself, each with unmatched determination to find community and acceptance.
-Unlike Chelsie, many of her recruits have had no previous training in dance and rely solely on her classes for direction as they explore dance for the first time as a form of expression, or to learn to love dance again in a new capacity.
+Following her injury, Chelsie wanted to meet other women her age and build community through dance in her hometown of Monterey, CA. With the launch of the Rollettes wheelchair dance team, Chelsie brought together a group of differently-abled women like herself, each with unmatched determination to find community and acceptance.

 Chelsie’s dream of becoming a professional dancer propelled her to move to Los Angeles to pursue dance professionally.
-Chelsie started training in ost notable dance studios in LA as the only wheelchair dancer in her classes.
+Chelsie started training in the most notable dance studios in LA as the only wheelchair dancer in her classes.

 For many of the Rollettes, the team means much more to them.
 It’s about community and sisterhood.
-Team member, Conner Lundius explains: “These women have created a community that redefines what it means to be strong, female, and resilient.
-With dance they dazzle and push the boundaries that others place in the way."
-Expanding the Rollettes globally, Chelsie launched the Rollettes Experience, an annual weekend long dance camp bringing together women wheelchair users of all ages, from all corners of the world, to connect and form bonds with their peers through dance, workshops, and seminars.
+Expanding the Rollettes globally, Chelsie launched the Rollettes Experience, an annual weekend-long event bringing together women wheelchair users of all ages, from all corners of the world, to connect and form bonds with their peers through dance, workshops, and seminars.
 This past October, Rollettes held a wildly successful Rollettes Experience Virtual Live with special guests from the disability community such as Tony Award winner, Ali Stroker, and disability rights advocate, Judy Heumann.

-Since its launch, the Rollettes have amassed a global movement of empowering women with disabilities and they are changing how society looks at disability.
-The team has gained visibility in the media with appearances on Ellen, Today Show, Hallmark Channel’s “Home and Family," Access Daily and KTLA to name a few.
+Since its launch, Chelsie and the Rollettes have amassed a global movement of empowering women with disabilities and they are changing how society looks at disability.
+The team has gained visibility in the media with appearances on Ellen, Today Show, Instagram, Yahoo, Access Daily, KTLA, and Good Morning America to name a few.

-Chelsie has found a larger purpose as a voice for the disability community, shining a light on inclusion in entertainment, fashion and beauty.
+Chelsie has found a larger purpose as a voice for the disability community, shining a light on inclusion in entertainment, fashion, and beauty.
 She is also a speaker and advocate for drunk and distracted driving, pushing through adversity and spinal cord injury awareness.
-Chelsie has her own jean line through Ability Jeans (Ability Jeans for Her) that are designed specifically for women with disabilities and unique body types.
-In addition, In 2017 Chelsie partnered with Tommy Hilfiger for the release of their adaptive collection and most recently Amazon to help spread awareness about their adaptive clothing line.
+In the last year, Chelsie has partnered with brands like Old Navy, Love Beauty and Planet, and Chapstick to promote inclusion and accessibility.